#1 in Sleep Product Research

 But when you want to send a mattress back to an online retailer, the shipping method is usually FedEx or UPS.
-This means that your mattress will need to be prepared for shipping by you.
-In many cases, you will need to locate and buy wrapping for the mattress and a box to place the mattress in for return shipping.
+This means that your mattress will need to be prepared for shipping by you which may include wrapping and or boxing the mattress.
 If the mattress is dirtied or damaged during return shipping, the retailer may not provide a full refund.

 More information: Returning a Mattress: What You Should Know.

 Showroom mattress retailers often will take away your old mattress at little or no cost when they deliver your new one.
 Some online retailers offer this service (usually at an additional cost), but most do not.
 So you will need to find your own way to dispose of your old and likely heavy mattress.
 Talk to your city or local waste management (garbage takeaway) company to see if they will take it from your curb.
 Some people report that they are embarrassed at leaving their old mattress at the curb for the neighborhood to see.